 In preventing muscle efficiency, respiration, movement, and injuries, posture plays a vital role.
 Our muscles must work harder to hold our bodies when we have bad gaming posture.
 Also, our overall mobility is compromised and we have a greater risk of musculoskeletal damage.

-Another reason why gaming posture is important is that it enables players to minimize the effort they have to make during the gaming period.
+Another reason why proper gaming position is important is that it enables players to minimize the effort they have to make during the gaming period.
 This can reduce the chances of injuries.
 Also, during competitive matches, your reflexes get better when you have a good gaming posture.

 Your brain can absorb oxygen and can circulate it throughout your body much faster if you have a good gaming posture.
 It becomes easier for you to think sharply and clearly.
 And it will be easier to concentrate on difficult games, otherwise, you will have difficulty playing well.